Featured Products

 PCDHB4 Inhibits Cell Proliferation and Migration

-Aberrant DNA methylation critically regulates gene expression in glioblastoma (GBM), yet its effect on PCDHB4 in GBM is unclear.
-Huang et al. discovered a novel methylation-driven gene PCDHB4 for the diagnosis and prognosis of GBM and demonstrated that PCDHB4 is a tumor suppressor in vitro experiments.
-The qRT-PCR results showed that PCDHB4 mRNA expression was significantly lower in GBM tumor tissue compared to adjacent normal tissue (Fig. 2A).
-Further, treating hypermethylated GOS3 and U87MG cell lines with 5-Aza increased PCDHB4 mRNA expression, peaking at 1 µM and 2 µM concentrations respectively (Fig. 2B and C).
-To investigate PCDHB4's role as a methylation-driven gene in GBM, they correlated PCDHB4's methylation with mRNA expression in GOS3 and U87MG cell lines.
+Mutant DNA methylation regulates gene expression in GBM, but not PCDHB4 in GBM.
+Huang et al. discovered a new methylation-dependent gene, PCDHB4, for the diagnosis and prognosis of GBM and shown that PCDHB4 was a tumour suppressor in vitro.
+The qRT-PCR data indicated that the mRNA expression of PCDHB4 was markedly lower in GBM tumor tissue than in surrounding normal tissue (Fig. 2A).
+Moreover, 5-Aza treatment of hypermethylated GOS3 and U87MG cell lines led to increased expression of PCDHB4 mRNA at 1 M and 2 M concentrations, respectively (Fig. 2B and C).
+To investigate whether PCDHB4 was a methylated gene in GBM, they correlated PCDHB4 methylation with mRNA levels in GOS3 and U87MG cell lines.
 They constructed and verified PCDHB4 overexpression plasmids and analyzed cell proliferation and vitality (Fig. 2D and E).
 Overexpression of PCDHB4 reduced cell proliferation and vitality, as shown in CCK8 (Fig. 2F and G) and EdU assays (Fig. 3A and B).
 Additionally, wound healing assays indicated significantly reduced migration capabilities in PCDHB4 over-expressing cells (Fig. 3C and D).
 These findings suggest PCDHB4 inhibits GBM progression.

 Fig. 2.
 PCDHB4 downregulated in glioma tissues and increased with demethylation (Huang, H., Xie, Y., et al., 2023).